SonDo580/tic-tac-toe/README.md

 ## How to Play

 1. Create a new room, get the room ID and send it to your friend.
-Or join an existing room with a received room ID.
+Or join an existing room using room ID.

-2. Play the game according to `Game Rules`
+2. Play the game according to `Game Rules`.

 3. When the game is finished, you will be asked to play again.

-You can also leave the room at any time.
+4. You can also request a rematch or leave the room at any time.